wazuh/wazuh-documentation/source/user-manual/user-administration/password-management.rst

       INFO: The password for Wazuh API user wazuh is ivLOfmj7.jL6*7Ev?UJoFjrkGy9t6Je.
       INFO: The password for Wazuh API user wazuh-wui is fL+f?sFRPEv5pYRE559rqy9b6G4Z5pVi

 #.
-On `all your Wazuh server nodes`, run the following command to update the `admin` password in the Filebeat keystore and in the ossec.conf file for Wazuh server.
+On `all your Wazuh server nodes`, run the following command to update the `admin` password in the Filebeat keystore and in the ``ossec.conf`` file for the Wazuh server.
 Replace ``<admin-password>`` with the random password generated in the first step.

    .. code-block:: console

       # echo <admin-password> | filebeat keystore add password --stdin --force
       # sed -i 's/<password>.*<\/password>/<password><admin-password><\/password>/g' /var/ossec/etc/ossec.conf

 #.
-Restart Filebeat and Wazuh server to apply the change.
+Restart Filebeat and the Wazuh server to apply the change.

    .. include:: /_templates/common/restart_filebeat.rst
    .. include:: /_templates/common/restart_manager.rst